SL28, SL34, Ruiru11

-Cherry tomato, smooth dark caramel, apricot, very juicy and balanced.
+Cherry tomato, dark chocolate, butter, very juicy and clean

 The Kabngetuny Farmers Co-operative Society was registered on June 27, 1985 by the Ministry of Cooperative Development.
 The cooperative is located in Kericho County in the Rift Valley at an altitude of 2000 m above sea level, surrounded by the Nandi Hills and the Mau Forest, the largest indigenous forest in East Africa.
 The society is located in Kipkelion west sub-county Kipteris location Chepkechei subKericho County.
 The Kabngetuny Cooperative has one wet mill.
 The society has 9 board of management representing the electoral zones and 3 supervisory board members who check the activities of the management committee.
 Both committees report to the coop members in annual general meetings.